robrix/Many-Types-Make-Light-Work/Many Types Make Light Work.md

 - instead, _“encapsulate the concept that varies”_

-	- factor out view elements (e.g. rows) instead of delegate methods for contents/behaviour
+	- factor out types for independent concerns (e.g. groups)

-	- KVO-compliant selected/displayed subset properties (or signals) instead of `will`/`did` delegate callbacks
+	- KVO-compliant selected/displayed subset properties (or signals) instead of `will…`/`did…`

 	- can start by splitting methods into tiny protocols

-^ I’d go so far as to say that this applies to nearly every delegate protocol: delegating a kitchen sink of view behaviours to a single object makes it difficult to vary them independently.
+^ I’d go so far as to say that this applies to every delegate protocol.
+Delegating a kitchen sink of view behaviours to a single object makes it difficult to vary them independently, suggesting that both the delegate protocol _and_ the type consuming it are ill-factored.

-^ Instead, we can factor them out: if a view displays multiple rows or cells, make an interface for them instead of using a delegate or a data source.
+^ Instead, we can factor them out: if a view displays elements in groups, expose an interface for the elements and for the groups.
+If you need callbacks for the display, selection, etc of these, expose KVO-compliant properties or signals for that state on those types.
+If that measures as a crucial bottleneck, give the host type properties/signals for the subset of elements in those states.

-^ You can put `will`/`did` callbacks for display, selection, etc., in the same interface.
-If you’ve measured a need for better performance, or if you need to handle e.g. animations at a coarser grain, you can expose signals or KVO-compliant properties for the displayed/selected subset of elements.

-^ As a low-effort, medium-reward measure, you can start by adding properties for the callbacks, or by splitting e.g. menu/editing interactions off into smaller purpose-specific delegates.
-If the consumer chooses to implement them all with the same object, they still can; but they’re no longer prevented from using a factoring more appropriate to their application’s design.
+^ As a low-effort, medium-reward measure, you can start by adding properties for the callbacks, or by splitting e.g. menu/editing interactions off into purpose-specific interfaces.
+If a consumer chooses to implement them all with the same object, they’re free to do so; but they’re no longer _required_ to.

-^ Note that you can also provide public implementations of these protocols for the default behaviours; this can make it easy for consumers to wrap or otherwise compose them, making the class more convenient to use, more flexible, and simpler to write.
-It’s easier to understand, as well, since we’ve encapsulated—and documented!—the distinct roles of these interfaces in the API, instead of lumping them in with everything else in the kitchen sink of the delegate protocol.
+^ Note that you can also provide public implementations of these protocols for your default behaviours; this can make it easy for consumers to wrap or otherwise compose with them, making the class more convenient to use, more flexible, simpler to write, and easier to understand, since we’ve encapsulated—and documented!—these distinct jobs in the API.

 ^ Even better, once we’re using model protocols, we can employ our next approach to help us compose them.